Kotlin/KEEP/proposals/context-parameters.md

 **§7.7** *(applicability, `DslMarker`)*: During context resolution, if at a certain scope there is a potential contextual value in scope (either coming from a context parameter or from an implicit receiver) marked with an annotation `@X` which is itself annotated with [`@DslMarker`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-dsl-marker/) then:

-- It is an _error_ for two such values to be available in the same scope.
+- It is an _error_ for two values whose type is marked with the same `@X` annotation to be available in the exact same scope.
 - If context resolution chooses a contextual value with the same annotation, but in an outer scope, it is a compilation _error_.
 - If a call binds to a receiver with the same annotation, it is a compilation _error_.